internetdrew/portfolio/src/collections/guides/supabase-local-development.md

 You should now see a new file in your shared directory.

-This will give your client-side and server-side Supabase clients type-safety with your database schema, which will make it easy to identify type issues, both when sending data to your backend and when fetching.
+This will give your client-side and server-side Supabase clients type-safety with your database schema.
 Whenever you update your database schema, you'll want to run this code again.

 To avoid headaches, you might want to just create a script to run it.
 That's what I do and it makes updates far less of a headache.